tosmi/kafka-ha-openshift/README.md

 -   a main-kafka cluster deployed with strimzi (<https://strimzi.io>)
 -   a dr-kafka cluster deployed with strimzi (<https://strimzi.io>)
 -   a MirrorMaker2 configuration to sync topics from main-kafka to dr-kafka

+# Getting started

+For installating the strimzi operator follow the [quick-start installation](https://strimzi.io/docs/operators/master/quickstart.html#proc-install-product-str) documention.
+We used the strimzi operator bundled with
+Red Hat's AMQ streams.
+But the examples below should also work with the upstream operator.
+AMQ Streams 1.5 comes with Kafka 2.5 and Strimzi 0.18.0.

+# Examples

+<a id="org3f13d0a"></a>

+## Single instance Kafka

+In the [examples/single-kafka](examples/single-kafka) folder is a very simple single kafka configuration for getting started with the strimzi operator.
+It creates the following objects

+-   A main-kafka [namespace](examples/single-kafka/10-main-kafka-namespace.yml) for running the main kafka instance
+-   A strimzi kafka [resource](examples/single-kafka/20-main-kafka.yml) for running Kafka
+-   A strimzi topic [resource](examples/single-kafka/30-topic.yml) for creating a test topic
+-   A test [producer](examples/single-kafka/40-test-producer.yml) that uses the main-kafka Kafka instance
+-   A test [consumer](examples/single-kafka/50-test-consumer.yml) that uses the main-kafka Kafka instance

+## DR Kafka configuration

+For testing the desaster recovery safe Kafka configuration we create a second namespace dr-kafka and mirror all topics from main-kafka with MirrorMaker 2 to this instance.

+We are using the same resouces as in [4.1](#org3f13d0a).
+Additionally we create

 # Route sharding